aaltonewmedia/physcomp.newmedia.dog/content/2024/heya-kwon/week-2/index.md

 ## 2. Come up with a concept for your own Alt+Ctrl Interface

+Sensors I'm interested in:

-One sensor I'm interested in is the wind sensor (anemometer).
-I would like to use it to detect the wind or the air user is blowing into the sensor.
+1. wind sensor (anemometer) - I would like to use it to detect the wind or the air user is blowing into the sensor.
 I believe the data from the sensor would be continuous.

-I am also interested in NFC tags, even though I'm not sure if it's called a sensor.
+2. NFC (Near Field Communication) tags - It would be interesting to use NFC tags to trigger sounds.
 I believe the tags would cause binary output.

+3. Temperature sensor - I enjoy the idea of sensing warmth (and life) using temperature sensor.
+I believe the temperature sensor data would be continuous.

 ## 3. Complete the MyCourses introductions for the 3D Printing and Laser Cutter workshops